owais-ai/TypeScript-and-Node.js-Projects/02_Number-guessing-game/README.md

 # cli-number-guessing
-This is a cli based number guessing game
+This is a cli based number guessing game build with TypeScript and Node.js